 Note 1: No alternative Chinese language qualifications will be accepted in lieu of HKDSE Chinese language.

 Note 2: One elective must be Biology or Chemistry.
-Another elective must be any Category A subjects including Extended Part of Mathematics (Module 1 or Module 2).
+The other elective must be any Category A subjects or M1/M2 (Extended Part of Mathematics Module 1 or Module 2).

 #The requirements may review from time to time without prior notice.
 Please refer to the admission information announced by the HKBU Academic Registry as the updated information.